peterjpitcher/eventplanner2.0/docs/HANDOVER.md

 - Each phase was developed in a dedicated branch
 - All completed phases have been merged into main

-## Next Steps: Phase 8 and Beyond
+## Next Steps: Phase 11 and Beyond

 The next phase to implement is:

-### Phase 8: Booking Confirmations
+### Phase 11: Event Cancellations

-- Enhance the SMS confirmation flow
+- Enhance the event cancellation flow
-- Add SMS status tracking UI
+- Add event cancellation UI
-- Handle SMS delivery status updates
+- Handle event cancellation logic
-- Add error handling for SMS failures
+- Add error handling for event cancellation failures

-Subsequent phases include:

-- Phase 9: SMS Reminders
-- Phase 10: Booking Cancellations
-- Phase 11: Event Cancellations

 ## How to Continue Development

 1. Check out the main branch (which now contains all completed phases)
-2. Create a new feature branch for Phase 8 (e.g., `phase-8-booking-confirmations`)
+2. Create a new feature branch for Phase 11 (e.g., `phase-11-event-cancellations`)
 3. Follow the tasks defined in the implementation plan
 4. Use the existing patterns for services, components, and pages